tvlooy/php-pledge/README.md

 ## The theory

-The pledge(2) system call, allows a program to restrict the types of operations the program can do after that point.
+The pledge system call, allows a program to restrict the types of operations the program can do after that point.
 Unlike other similar systems, pledge is specifically designed for programs that need to use a wide variety of operations on initialization, but a fewer number after initialization (when user input will be accepted).

 ## Build